FrenchGithubUser/Hatt/README.md

 ![Hatt - Home](.meta/home.jpg)

-If you have suggestions (new features, new sources etc.), find a bug or want to notify about something, do not hesitate to open and issue or a discussion.
+If you have suggestions (new features, new sources etc.), find a bug or want to notify about something, do not hesitate to open and issue.

+If a source is broken, down or should not be trusted anymore, please open an issue about it !

 <details> <summary> <b> Supported sources </b> </summary>